 Most folks think they have to be an expert teacher and ready with answers to any Bible related questions in order to start a group for seekers.
 But that’s actually not the case at all.
 You don’t need to be a seminary-trained teacher or theologian.
 You only need to be a good listener.

-This past January, Duane, his wife, and another Christian couple started a small group in their Florida neighborhood—a group for seekers.
+In January of 2020, Duane, his wife, and another Christian couple started a small group in their Florida neighborhood—a group for seekers.
 Within two months, Duane was amazed to see what was happening.

 “We are seeing the Bible change people.”

-They had started their group after going through Q Place Coaching last fall.
+They had started their group after going through Q Place Coaching the previous fall.
 In Coaching what they learned was new to all of them, and they wondered if the approach would work.
 It was a big transition to think of not teaching and instead allowing people to make discoveries for themselves.
 But they were game to try it.
 So rather than coming into the group ready to teach, they listened.

 They also used what they had learned in Coaching to set the stage for everyone to share honestly.
 And they quickly found out where people were.